 The CMH Dissertation Fellowship: General Information

-To support scholarly research and writing among qualified civilian graduate students preparing dissertations in the history of warfare, the Center offers two or more Dissertation Fellowships each year.
+To support scholarly research and writing among qualified civilian graduate students preparing dissertations in the history of warfare, the Center offers two Dissertation Fellowships each year.
 They are designed to support dissertations that explore the material culture of the Army or the more general areas of military history in all its many aspects.
-In your application, please specify if you wish to compete for the general fellowship or for the museum fellowship.
+Students specializing in history, archives, and museums are welcomed to apply.
 These fellowships carry a $15,000 stipend and access to the Center's facilities and technical expertise.

 For purposes of this program, the history of war on land is broadly defined, including such areas as biography, military campaigns, military organization and administration, policy, strategy, tactics, weaponry, technology, training, logistics, and the evolution of civil-military relations.
 In the selection of proposals for funding, preference is given to topics on the history of the U.S. Army.
 Topics submitted should complement rather than duplicate the Center's existing projects.

 The stipend of $15,000 for the fellowship is provided in one payment at the start of the academic year.
 From this sum, the recipient must meet travel and all other expenses in connection with the fellowship.
-The payment of the stipend is made directly to the Fellow upon receipt of certification from the parent academic institution that he or she is a candidate for the Ph.D. degree and is authorized to become a Visiting Research Fellow.
+The payment of the stipend is made directly to the Fellow upon receipt of certification from the parent academic institution that they are a candidate for the Ph.D. degree and authorized to become a Visiting Research Fellow.

 The Center of Military History also undertakes to support the Fellow's scholarly activities in the Washington area by making its collections accessible and its specialists available, insofar as official duties permit.
 Fellows receive desk space at the U.S. Army Center of Military History, if available, and are assisted in gaining access to archival and library sources within the Washington area as well as at the U.S. Army Military History Institute, Carlisle Barracks, Pennsylvania.
 Review of the dissertation by the Center is at the discretion of the Center and the candidate's sponsoring institution, but responsibility for the control and approval of the dissertation remains with the academic institution and its faculty.

-Applications and all supporting documents for the Dissertation Fellowships must be postmarked no later than 31 March each year; applications will not be accepted when mailed after that date.
+Applications and all supporting documents for the Dissertation Fellowships must be postmarked no later than 18 March 2025.
+Late submissions will not be accepted.
 The applicant is responsible for ensuring that all required documentation is mailed before the closing date.
-Completed applications should be mailed to:

 U.S. Army Center of Military History